bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-02-02-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #23201][] wallet: Allow users to specify input weights when funding a transaction FIXME:glozow (maybe also mention https://bitcoinops.org/en/newsletters/2022/01/26/#eclair-2113 )
+- [Bitcoin Core #23201][] improves the ability of wallet users to fund transactions with external inputs (previously mentioned in [Newsletter
+  #170][news170 external inputs]) by allowing them to specify maximum
+  weights instead of solving data.
+This enables applications to use `fundrawtransaction`, `send`, and `walletfundpsbt` RPCs to fee bump transactions with nonstandard outputs such as [HTLCs][topic htlc] (a requirement for LN clients described in [Newsletter #184][news184 eclair auto bump]).

 - [Eclair #2141][] improves the automatic fee bumping mechanism (previously covered in [Newsletter #184][news184 eclair auto bump]) by choosing a more